thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] Human population will peak before mid century, reaching a maximum of 9.5B billion people, with a rapid decrease after that.
 - [ ] [2025] As older, wealthier generations tend to vote for politicians who protect their interests, younger generations with lower economic power often find themselves disadvantaged in the political landscape.
-As a result, I predict that intergenerational inequality and disillusionment among younger voters will increase.
+As a result, I predict that inter generational inequality and disillusionment among younger voters will increase.
 This disparity would result in a growing disconnect between younger voters and the political system as a whole, leading to decreased political engagement and participation [(gerontocracy)][2].